umijs/hox/README.md

 ## Advanced Usages

-### Pass props to custom hooks
+### Pass a value to custom hooks

-In some scenarios, we might want to pass props to custom hooks.
+In some scenarios, we might want to pass a value to custom hooks.

-Just like the example below, we could pass props to the second parameter of createModel to set props for the custom hook.
+Just like the example below, we could pass a value to the second parameter of createModel for the custom hook.
 This is the best time to set the initial value.

 ```jsx
 import { useState } from "React";